Previous Events

 Playwright Lori Cassels on her new work-in-progress

-The ILHS is very pleased to present a talk by Irish American Writers and Artists Board Member Lori Cassels on her new work-in-progress, a play about a night in a Greenwich Village bar featuring Eugene O’Neill and Dorothy Day.
+The ILHS presented a talk by Irish American Writers and Artists Board Member Lori Cassels on her new work-in-progress, a play about a night in a Greenwich Village bar featuring Eugene O’Neill and Dorothy Day.

 Lori Cassels, a native New Yorker now living Alameda, is a playwright, songwriter, and poet.
 Her CD Tear of the Cloud is a compilation of original songs and poems that are full of love and family.
 The song Tear of the Clouds, which is the source of the Hudson River has been covered by other Hudson Valley musicians.
 Board member of Irish American Writers & Artists.